harshkhokhariya/Reddit_Analyzer/README.md

-Here's a comprehensive README.md for your Reddit Analyzer project, incorporating all the details from your provided files:

----

 # Reddit Analyzer

 The Reddit Analyzer is a Python script designed to automatically identify business opportunities, pain points, and product ideas by analyzing discussions in specified subreddits.
 It leverages the Reddit API to fetch posts and comments, and a Large Language Model (LLM) (via LiteLLM) to synthesize these conversations into structured market research reports.